Paul MannaAssociate Professor

 Mail: Department of Government, College of William & Mary, PO Box 8795, Williamsburg, VA 23187

 Welcome.
-I'm an Associate Professor in the Department of Government at William & Mary, where I'm also the Undergraduate Coordinator for the Thomas Jefferson Program in Public Policy.
-I'm interested in American politics, public policy, federalism, and applied research methods.
+I'm an Associate Professor in the Department of Government at William & Mary, where I'm also a faculty affiliate with the Thomas Jefferson Program in Public Policy.
+I'm interested in American politics, public policy, federalism, bureaucracy, and applied research methods.
 My work focuses primarily on education policy and politics.
-Here's my vita.
+Here's my vita and a link to my Google Scholar page.
 You also can find an abbreviated summary of my work at my Scholars Strategy Network page.

 Current and recent teaching